Jayjay-cloud21/React-based-App-University-Project/README.md

 # React-based-App-University-Project
 TeachTeam – React-based University Project

-My teammate and I developed TeachTeam, a web application designed to streamline the process of lecturers hiring tutors for specific university courses.
+My teammate and I developed TeachTeam, a web application designed to streamline the process of lecturers hiring tutors or lab assistants for specific university courses.

 How it works:

 Lecturers can browse available courses listed in the system.

-For each course, lecturers can view applications from tutors and evaluate their credentials.
+For each course, lecturers can view applications from candidates and evaluate their credentials.

-Lecturers have the ability to hire tutors based on their preferences, course requirements, and tutor qualifications.
+Lecturers have the ability to hire candidates based on their preferences, course requirements, and qualifications.

 Technology Stack: